bishaludash/NEPSE-Api/readme.md

 ![](https://i.imgur.com/WzqBk1p.png)

 # NOTE
-I have remove flask and schedures as project dependency to reduce code footprint and now the scrapping script run on cronjob.
+I have removed flask and schedurer as project dependency to reduce code footprint.
+The apis are served through github pages and the scrapping script run on cronjob.

 # Setup
 Here are the list of python packages requires: